bbeny123/remuxer/README.md

-  -i, --input <INPUT>        Input file/dir path [can be used multiple times] -x, --formats <F1,...,FN>  Filter files by format in dir inputs -t, --input-type <TYPE>    Filter files by type in dir inputs -s, --sample               Use a 23s sample instead of the full input file -p, --plot <0|1>           Controls L1 plotting in info command [default: 1]
+  -i, --input <INPUT>        Input file/dir path [can be used multiple times] -x, --formats <F1,...,FN>  Filter files by format in dir inputs -t, --input-type <TYPE>    Filter files by type in dir inputs -s, --sample               Process only the first N seconds of input -p, --plot <0|1>           Controls L1 plotting in info command [default: 1]
 ```